Annytomica/memory_game/README.md

 - function allMatch only works sometimes.
 Unclear what prevents it from running correctly every time.
 FIX: coder error - had only put the allMAtch function in event listener for hidden4, not all the hidden cards.
 - icon for hidden animal not displaying when card clicked (after cleaning up repeated code) but is correctly identified for the match function.
 FIX: changed this.innerHTML to hiddenCard.innerHTML within the cardMatchCheck funtion
 ### Unfixed
+- animalCards.filter function does not remove animal from animalCards array, in spite of function working in python tutor.

 ## Deployment